tscanlin/screendiff/README.md

 # picdiff

 Picdiff is an image diffing tool, useful for screenshot diffing.
+It is very flexible, simple, and unopinionated.
+I tried to keep it simple so dependencies are at a minimum.
+HTML is rendered with strings and the main dependency is [node-resemble-js](#).

 Features: